Real crunch from Saudi Arabia's oil outage has yet to be felt | Devdiscourse

 Some major clients are already turning to other suppliers to meet their needs.
 The trading arm of China's Sinopec, Asia's top refiner, chartered at least four crude tankers this week from the United States, ramping up its U.S. shipments.
 Even if Saudi Arabia keeps the same volumes flowing to customers, there are signs it may struggle to supply the same grades, an important factor for refiners whose plants are often built to handle a specific range of lighter or heavier crudes.

 Abqaiq was the key hub processing for Arab Light and Arab Extra Light coming from the Ghawar, Shaybah and Khurais fields.
-Aramco informed at least six refiners in Asia it would still supply full allocated volumes of crude in October, but at least one was told of a grade switch.
+Aramco informed at least six refiners in Asia it would still supply full allocated volumes of crude in October, but at least two have been told of a grade switch.

+India's Reliance Industries was due to load a shipment of Arab Light just before the attacks and is taking Arab Heavy instead, two trade sources said.
+Reliance didn't immediately respond to a request for comment.
+In a sign that requests to change grades are fairly widespread, other refiners in South Korea and Japan were also asked to make a similar switch, one of the sources said.

 European and Turkish refiners take mainly Arab Light, typically from Sidi Kerir, and are most at risk.
 At least one large European refiner has still not been given any October loading dates by Riyadh, an industry source familiar with the matter said.
 An Aramco source said on Tuesday the Abqaiq complex was already operating and processing 2 million bpd, although still well below the 4.9 million bpd it handled before the attack.